Commemorating the Legacy of Double Standards

-One of the recommendations from civil society participants to a September 2015 international meeting organized by CEIRPP and the Division for Palestinian Rights has been to support a diplomatic and civil society campaign to commemorate “The Palestinian People, 2017,” recalling and reviewing relevant historic dates.
-A corresponding objective for 2017 rising from that meeting also echoed the repeated recommendation of the Russel Tribunal13 and others to reconstitute the Center against Apartheid as a specific function of the General Assembly (on the 55th anniversary of its original establishment).14
+One of the recommendations from civil society participants to a September 2015 international meeting organized by CEIRPP and the Division for Palestinian Rights has been to support a diplomatic campaign to commemorate “The Palestinian People, 2017,” recalling and reviewing relevant historic dates.
+A corresponding objective for 2017 rising from that meeting echoed the repeated recommendation of the Russel Tribunal and others: to reconstitute the Center against Apartheid as a specific function of the General Assembly (on the 55th anniversary of its original establishment).

-As decades pass, meaningful reflection and evaluation of these significant dates are in order.
+As decades pass, meaningful reflection and evaluation of these significant is in order.
+Not only the passing of time raises this prospect.
 The impunity with which these crimes and breaches continue also should give us pause, particularly as so many other actors in the Middle East region are imitating Israel’s long-established behavioral model.

-The yet-untried strategy to combat chaos in the Middle East region is the restoration of the international rule of law and world order.
-Nonetheless, the remedy and reparation of the crimes and breaches reviewed here give occasion for that normative New Year’s resolution, beginning with the core issue that has caused so much disaffection with the international system based on fundamental norms and inspired the resort to violent conflict.
+The untried strategy in combating chaos in the Middle East region is the restoration of the international rule of law and world order.
+Nonetheless, the remedy and reparation of the crimes and breaches reviewed here give occasion for that normative New Year’s resolution.

 https://unispal.un.org/DPA/DPR/unispal.nsf/a06f2943c226015c85256c40005d359c/b5b4720b8192fde3852560de004f3c47?Ope0nDocument.
 The Assembly also established the Division for Palestinian Rights as its secretariat in resolution A/RES/32/40(B) of 2 December 1977, at: